How To Transfer Credit Card Balances

 While you’re waiting for the application to go through, keep paying your existing credit cards until you the balance transfer is confirmed — this could take several weeks.
 You don’t want to end up paying late fees due to bad timing.
 When the new card company confirms the transfer, make sure you cal your existing credit card companies to confirm that your balances were indeed transferred.
 Write down the name of the person you talked to, the date, the time and what was said.

-Where To Find Balance Transfer Offers
+Where to Find Balance Transfer Credit Card Offers

-Additional Cautions About Balance Transfer
+More Cautions about Balance Transfer

 Additionally, here are some guidelines that you should follow: